AdobeDocs/cloudmanager-api-docs/src/pages/guides/api-usage/receiving-events.md

   <dd><span class="spectrum-Code spectrum-Code--sizeM">https://ns.adobe.com/experience/cloudmanager/pipeline-execution</span></dd>
 </dl>

 The body of the requests received by the webhook will vary based on the event type.
-The [API Reference](swagger-specs/events.yaml) details the schema for each event body.
+The [Reference](../../api/events.md) details the schema for each event body.

 ## Step Actions